tldr-pages/tldr/pages/common/doctl-account.md

 `doctl account get`

-- Show the hourly API limit, progress towards it, and when the limit resets:
+- Show the hourly API limit, progress towards it, and when the rate limit resets:

 `doctl account ratelimit`